5 of the World’s Most Unusual Plants

 Bleeding Tooth Fungus, North America

 Hydnellum peckii is a particular type of fungus that produces blood or juice-like liquid on its surface.
 This plant is also known as the bleeding of the tooth fungus.
-The scarlet pigment causes blood-like color on the liquid of this plant.
+The scarlet pigment causes a blood-like color on the liquid of this plant.

 It creates pressure throughout the organism, which eventually builds up so that liquid is brought to the surface of the fungus.
-Although scientists haven’t yet decided precisely what this fluid is, but they know it appears red thanks to a pigment in the fungus.
+Although scientists haven’t yet decided precisely what this fluid is, they know it appears red thanks to a pigment in the fungus.

 Welwitschia Mirabilis, Namibia